 \PAR{Short-term tracking.} Numerous modern trackers use frame-by-frame online association frameworks ~\cite{sort, tracktor, centertrack, Tokmakov_2021_ICCV, bytetrack, qdtrack, jde, zhang2021fairmot, trackformer, motr, Xu_2019_ICCV}.
 Motion and spatial proximity cues tend to be central components of these trackers.
 Notable examples include the widespread use of kalman-filter based motion models~\cite{sort, bytetrack, zhang2021fairmot, jde} or frame-by-frame regression-based frameworks ~\cite{tracktor, centertrack, trackformer, motr}.
 Some trackers further rely on appearance to increase robustness at lower frame-rates or under strong camera movement ~\cite{qdtrack, jde, zhang2021fairmot, Xu_2019_ICCV, deepsort}.
 While having good performance in short-term scenarios, these trackers lack robustness when it comes to long-term identity preservation.

 \PAR{Graph-based tracking.} Graphs are a commonly used framework to model data association.
 They model nodes as object detections and edges as trajectory hypotheses.
-In contrast to frame-by-frame trackers, graph-based methods search for \textit{global} solutions to the data association problem over several frames and are therefore most robust.
-To this end, numerous optimization frameworks have been studied, including network flows ~\cite{berclaz2011multiple, network_flows_tracking}, multi-cuts~\cite{Tang_2017_CVPR}, minimum cliques ~\cite{zamir2012gmcp}, disjoint paths~\cite{subgraph, lift, aplift}, and have designed efficient solvers for them~\cite{berclaz2011multiple, Butt2013}.
-In our work, we rely on a simplified version of the min-cost flow formulation~\cite{network_flows_tracking, mpntrack}, which allows us to avoid expensive optimization and use a small-scale linear program, while still taking advantage of graph-based tracking.
+In contrast to frame-by-frame trackers, graph-based methods search for \textit{global} solutions to the data association problem over several frames and are therefore more robust.
+To this end, numerous optimization frameworks have been studied, including network flows ~\cite{berclaz2011multiple, network_flows_tracking}, multi-cuts~\cite{Tang_2017_CVPR}, minimum cliques ~\cite{zamir2012gmcp}, disjoint paths~\cite{subgraph, lift, aplift}, and efficient solvers~\cite{berclaz2011multiple, Butt2013} have been designed.
+In our work, we rely on a simplified version of the min-cost flow formulation~\cite{network_flows_tracking, mpntrack}, which allows us to avoid expensive optimization and use a small-scale linear program while still taking advantage of graph-based tracking.

 {\bf Learning in graph-based tracking.} While early graph-based methods focused on obtaining pairwise association costs from learning methods such as conditional random fields~\cite{crf_learned}, or handcrafted models~\cite{color_tracking}, recent approaches focus almost exclusively on deep learning techniques.
 Notable examples include learning pairwise appearance costs with convolutional networks ~\cite{Leal-Taixe_2016_CVPR_Workshops, Son_2017_CVPR, Ristani_2018_CVPR}, or learning track management policies with recurrent models \cite{Sadeghian_2017_ICCV, tracking_rnn}.
-Recently, numerous approaches learn models that natively operate on the graph domain such as graph neural networks (GNNs) ~\cite{mpntrack, lpc, gmt, graph_nets_mot, gnn_3dmot, gsm} or transformers~\cite{zhou2022global}.
-While promising, current GNN and transformer-based works have an important limitation: they operate over large monolithic graphs of detections, and therefore lack the scalability needed to process long video clips.
+Recently, numerous approaches learn models that natively operate on the graph domain such as graph neural networks (GNNs) ~\cite{mpntrack, lpc, gmt, graph_nets_mot, gnn_3dmot, gsm, braso2022multi} or transformers~\cite{zhou2022global}.
+While showing promise, current GNN and transformer-based works have an important limitation: they operate over large monolithic graphs of detections, and therefore lack the scalability needed to process long video clips.